 One can see the ruins of Rani Mahal, Hathi Darwaza and a huge bathing tank built inside the fort.
 A little distance away from the Hathi Darwaza is the spectacular Singorgarh reservoir which is always filled with water even during the peak summer.
 It is said that Rani Durgavati used to love to bathe in this tank and so, Dalpat Shah beautified it by filling it with lotuses.

-Locals say that there is a well inside this reservoir where the inestimable treasure of Rani Durgavati along with the paras pathar (Philosopher’s Stone) has been hidden.
+Locals say that there is a well inside this reservoir where the incalculable treasure of Rani Durgavati along with the paras pathar (Philosopher’s Stone) has been hidden.
 Many people over the years have tried to explore the water in the reservoir but have failed as the depth of the reservoir is deceptive.
-It has been said that many avaricious people have dug in different parts of the fort to find the treasure only to be met with great misfortune or madness.
+It has been said that many acquisitive people have dug in different parts of the fort to find the treasure only to be met with great misfortune or madness.

 Rani Durgavati built many wells, tanks, dharmashalas and maths.
 The Gondwana Kingdom grew in stature and wealth during her reign drawing the envy of neighbouring kings.
-This led to many invasions by the Mughal general Bajbahadur who coveted this rich kingdom.
+This led to many invasions by the Mughal general Baz Bahadur who coveted this rich kingdom.
 However, he faced defeat every time and finally Akbar sent Asaf Khan to annex Singorgarh.
 Asaf Khan was decisively routed in his first attempt but regrouped and came back with a larger force of more than ten thousand horses and infantry.
 Rani Durgavati did not have sufficient men with her and quietly left a few men in charge of the fort and made her way to Narai Nala with about five thousand horses and infantry and awaited the arrival of Asaf Khan.
 This place is located between the rivers of Gour and Narmada.

 Asaf Khan reached Singorgarh and captured it easily only to find that Rani Durgavati had made her escape.
 His army then searched around the thick forest and finally spotted her at Narai Nala.
 It is at this place that the great battle between Rani Durgavati and the Mughal invader Asaf Khan was fought resulting in her demise.
 There is a samadhi of Rani Durgavati and her elephant, Sarman at Narai Nala.

-Singorgarh Fort is steeped in history, the grandeur of the Gondwana Kingdom and the bravery of Rani Durgavati who chose death over submission and capture by the Mughals.
+Singorgarh Fort is steeped in the history, grandeur of the Gondwana Kingdom and bravery of Rani Durgavati who chose death over submission and capture by the Mughals.
 Unfortunately, this place is in a state of disrepair and one has to use their imagination to understand the layout of the fort.
 This fort is in an isolated part of a dense forest full of wild animals, snakes and others and receives very few visitors.
 Singorgarh Fort is a protected monument of the Archaeological Survey of India (ASI).

 Written by Lakshmi Subramanian